NateEaton/mind-pwa/README.md

 To enable cloud sync:

+**During First Use:**
+1. Complete the setup wizard when you first open the app.
+2. Choose "Yes, enable cloud sync" when prompted.
+3. Select your preferred provider (Google Drive or Dropbox).
+4. Complete the authentication process.

+**For Existing Users:**
 1. Open the **Settings** from the app menu.
 2. Check "Enable cloud sync".
 3. Select your preferred provider.